monmohan/rate-limiting/README.md

 # Rate-limiting
-A simple __sliding window , fixed rate__ rate limiting implementation supporting flexible second and minute window sizes
+A simple __sliding window , fixed rate__ rate limiting implementation supporting flexible second and minute window sizes This is an implementation of the [idea presented here](https://blog.cloudflare.com/counting-things-a-lot-of-different-things/)

 ## Overview
 * Simple algorithm for rate limiting at scale